Tour of Gran Canaria Road Bike

 The time in Gran Canaria is the same as GMT (UTC) in winter and DST (+ 1 hour) is used in Summer.

 The language of the Canary Islands is Spanish.
-The majority of people will speak some English but it is a good idea to bring a Spanish phrasebook or dictionary with you and learn common words and greetings.
+The majority of people will speak some English but it is a good idea to bring a phrasebook or dictionary and learn common some greetings.

 Summer sunshine is guaranteed on all the islands.
 At other times of year however El Hierro and La Palma can be cool, with a west European spring-like climate.
 Gran Canaria has a north-south divide with parched southern shores and cooler, slightly wetter northern climes.
 However, by European standards rainfall is low throughout the islands.